-Epidemiological studies of specific groups of workers that were heavily exposed to asbestos in the past have typically estimated a greater number of lung cancers attributed to asbestos than there were mesotheliomas, though the ratio depends on the type of asbestos and the typical amount of exposure in these settings [note 1].
-Other studies that are more representative of the British population as a whole provide the best basis for estimating the overall number of asbestos-related lung cancers nationally.
-Such evidence suggests that there are around as many lung cancer cases attributed to past asbestos exposure each year as there are mesotheliomas, though this estimate is uncertain [note 2 and 3].
+Earlier epidemiological studies likely to be representative of the British population as a whole (rather than specific studies of highly exposed workers) provide a basis for estimating the overall number of asbestos-related lung cancers nationally.
+These suggest there are around as many lung cancer cases attributed to past asbestos exposure each year as there are mesotheliomas, though this is uncertain [1, 2].